inclusive-design/wecount.inclusivedesign.ca/src/collections/resources/what-is-facial-recognition-technology-pdf-article.md

 link: "https://www.ajl.org/facial-recognition-technology"
 keywords: []
 learnTags: ["ethics","bias","dataTools","machineLearning","government","business","basicAI","notForProfit"]
-summary: |-
-  An overview of facial recognition technology and how it is used by the government and the private sector.
+summary: "An overview of facial recognition technology and how it is used by the government and the private sector. "
 ---